Virginia DUI Lawyer

 1st Offense – 0.08-0.14 BAC

 No mandatory jail time ,but because it is a class 1 misdemeanor there is the possibility of up to 12 months in jail. $250 fine.
-License suspension of 12 months with eligibility for a restricted driver's license.
+License suspension of 12 months with eligibility for a restricted driver’s license.
 Ignition Interlock required for at least 6 months.
 It is important to note that even if the defendant does not drive for a year after conviction, they will still be required to install ignition interlock for at least six and up to twelve months once they resume driving.
+Contact me, an experienced Richmond VA first offense DUI Lawyer to protect your rights.

 1st Offense – 0.15-0.20 BAC